Memoir

 Incest denial and sexual assaults disrupt a young woman’s solo spiritual quest and her two romantic adventures in India in 1990-91.
 Two decades later, after profound healing, she’s resilient at mid-life.
 Finding the love and intimacy she craves, she can, at last, forgive her dying father—and her mom, for her decades of silence.

-This powerful adventure tale and survivor’s story strives to help inspire others to find redemption, compassion, and forgiveness.
+This powerful adventure tale and survivor’s story strives to help inspire others to work through their anger and rage and find compassion and forgiveness.

 TESTIMONIALS: